sjewo/readstata13/README.md

 The function ```read.dta``` from the foreign package imports only dta files from Stata versions <= 12.
 Due to the different structure and features of dta 117 files, we wrote a new file reader in Rccp.

-Additionally the package support many features of the Stata dta format like label sets in different languages (`?set.lang`) or business calendars (`?as.caldays`).
+Additionally the package supports many features of the Stata dta format like label sets in different languages (`?set.lang`) or business calendars (`?as.caldays`).

 ## Installation